 8. Best eco-friendly limescale remover: Ecover Limescale Remover

 “Ecover limescale remover is superb.”
 (Rated by Mumsnet user GeeEmcee)

 If you want a limescale remover with eco credentials, but don’t have the time or patience to make your own from lemon, vinegar or bicarb, then try Ecover.

-Ecover never tests its products on animals and even the bottle is made from recycled and plant plastic.
+Ecover also never tests its products on animals, and even the bottle is made from recycled and plant plastic.